neovarier/SemanticSegmentation/README.md

 The encoder for FCN-8 is the VGG16 model pretrained on ImageNet for classification.
 The fully-connected layers are replaced by 1-by-1 convolutions.
 The decoder of FCN-8 constists of upsampling and skip connections.

 There are only 2 classes being used:
-Class 1: Road
+Class 1: Road.
-Class 2: No Road
+Class 2: No Road.
 So the output of FCN-8 would segment the image into "Road" and "No Road" segments

 # Results

 I am using the following Hyperparameters tuning:

-Keep Probability for Dropouts: 0.5
+Keep Probability for Dropouts: 0.5.
-Learning Rate : 0.0001
+Learning Rate : 0.0001.
-Epochs: 45
+Epochs: 45.
-Batch Size: 4
+Batch Size: 4.
-Kernel Regularizer: L2 regularizer with lambda = 0.001
+Kernel Regularizer: L2 regularizer with lambda = 0.001.

 Observation:
 * Keeping the number of epochs constant, and then increasing the Batch Size was degrading the performance